liatrio/vault-init/README.md

 - `CHECK_INTERVAL` ("10s") - The time duration between Vault health checks.
 Set
   this to a negative number to unseal once and exit.

-- `GCS_BUCKET_NAME` - The Google Cloud Storage Bucket where the Vault master key and root token is stored.
+- `K8S_SECRET_NAME` - The Kubernetes secret where the Vault master key and root token is stored.
+The secret will be created in the same namespace as the Vault server pod.

-- `KMS_KEY_ID` - The Google Cloud KMS key ID used to encrypt and decrypt the vault master key and root token.
+- `KMS_KEY_ID` - The AWS KMS key ID used to encrypt and decrypt the vault master key and root token.

+- `KMS_REGION` - The region in which the AWS KMS key exists

 - `VAULT_SECRET_SHARES` (5) - The number of human shares to create.